 - Once trained, you will have a note on your library account and can use the equipment on your own by appointment with a staff member.
 Note: you will need to be a library card holder for step #5.

-VHS, VHS-C; flat items, photographs, slides.
+VHS, VHS-C, cassette tapes, flat items, photographs, slides.
 Please contact us for other formats.

 Protection Important documents and family photographs could be lost to flood, fire, or any number of accidents.
 Preserving digitally, especially on the cloud, ensures that these are protected against risk.

 Preservation What you produce purposefully (like a home movie or photograph) and what you produce in daily life (like a calendar appointment or email) could be important for your loved ones and for the cultural record.

 Organization Personal collections are larger than ever, spanning physical things like keepsakes and journals, to digital things like Word documents, photographs, email, and social media accounts.
 Taking steps to care for your stuff will help you locate, reference, and re-use what you create.